kemitchell/sales-support-deal-intro-questionnaire/questionnaire.md

 - [ ] Is their legal already involved?

+- [ ] Is an external consultant or consulting firm already involved?

 - [ ] Have we received or responded to any questionnaires?
 Please send me copies, and let me know who handled them.

 - [ ] Is their budget or procurement process tied to a deadline, like the end of a quarter?